suryansh1605/FS-Project/README.md

 # FS-Project
 Welcome to the TransMoney Maintainance System - File Structure Laboratory GitHub repository!
 This project focuses on developing a robust and efficient transaction management system for handling data stored in a file-based structure.
 It is specifically designed for educational purposes, allowing students to explore and understand the concept of FS.

+To run this project go to --> Main.py and run the project

+Required --> Python (Lestest Version)
+         --> Visual studio (IDE)